KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 >
 >   ![](./images/building_codespace.png ":class=image-border")
 >
-> Once it finishes loading, click the "X" in the "Build with Agent" panel on the right.
-(On Mac, you may need to click the "Toggle secondary sidebar" icon or use the Option-Command-B keyboard combo.)
+> Once it finishes loading, click the "**X**" in the "**Build with Agent**" panel on the right.
+(On Mac, you may need to click the "**Toggle secondary sidebar**" icon or use the **Option-Command-B** keyboard combo.)
 >
 >   ![](./images/close_agent.png ":class=image-border")

 4. Now you are ready to write some code!
 The Codespace page is split into 3 different sections.
 On the far left is the project's file structure.
 The top right section is where you will write your code.
 The bottom right section is where you will find the terminal.

-5. Click Go Live in the lower right-hand corner of the screen.
+5. Click **Go Live** in the lower right-hand corner of the screen.
 This will open a preview of your web page in a new tab.
 After you've taken a look at what we're starting with, return to the Codespace tab.

     ![](./images/go_live.png ":class=image-border")

     You may see some notifications in the lower right-hand corner of the screen when you get back to the Codespace tab.
-You can dismiss these by clicking the "x".
+You can dismiss these by clicking the **"x"**.

     ![](./images/close_server_notifs.png ":class=image-border")

 > [!TIP]
 > View the worksheet and your IDE in split screen.
 >
-> If you want to open the browser view in a new window, right click on the tab (control click on a Mac) and select "Move tab to new window."
-Then you can put the browser view of your web page on half of your screen and the IDE on the other half.
+> If you want to open the browser view in a new window, right click on the tab (control click on a Mac) and select "**Move tab to new window.**" Then you can put the browser view of your web page on half of your screen and the IDE on the other half.
 >
 > ![](./images/move_to_new_window.png ":class=image-border")
 >